 A Content Server cluster needs two gateway registrations with separate prefixes: a live gateway prefix for live transcoded calls and a non-live gateway prefix for offline transcoded calls.
-Having two gateway registrations with separate prefixes ensure good load balancing of both types of call across the cluster by the gatekeeper.
+Having two gateway registrations with separate prefixes ensures good load balancing of both types of calls across the cluster.
+In Premium Resolution clusters, you also have the option of entering playback gateway prefixes to enable playing recordings back from endpoints.